Graduate Study

 MPH Fieldwork

 Master of Public Health (MPH) – Public Health Nutrition students are required to complete a 1-credit (40-hour) fieldwork project as part of the degree program.
-Fieldwork projects are intended to offer the opportunity to explore an area of public health nutrition practice, and take place over a single quarter (often during the summer after year 1 of the program).
-View past MPH Fieldwork projects.
+Fieldwork is a planned, supervised, and evaluated field-based experience under the guidance of a site supervisor within a public health organization, and offers students the opportunity to explore an area of public health nutrition practice.
+Visit the Food Systems, Nutrition, and Health Program (FSNH) Student Projects page to view past fieldwork projects.

-- After the faculty adviser and preceptor have agreed to the placement, students will complete the MPH Nutrition Fieldwork Agreement, describing the project, setting the timeline, and outlining the final product(s)/deliverable(s).
+- After the fieldwork adviser and site supervisor have agreed to the placement, students complete the FSNH MPH Fieldwork Agreement describing the project, setting the timeline, and outlining the final deliverable(s).

-- Students will share a draft Agreement with the fieldwork adviser and preceptor, collecting signatures from both once any edits are made.
+- Students share a draft agreement with the fieldwork adviser and site supervisor, collecting all signatures after any edits are made.

-- Students will then email the signed Agreement to FSNH Student and Academic Services (SAS) at gradnutr@uw.edu; upon receipt, SAS will register students for 1 credit of NUTR 532.
+- Students email the signed agreement to FSNH Student and Academic Services (SAS) at gradnutr@uw.edu; upon receipt, SAS will register students for 1 credit of NUTR 532.

-- Once the final product(s)/deliverable(s) have been submitted, students will provide their preceptor with the MPH Nutrition Fieldwork Evaluation and schedule a time to discuss the experience/evaluation.
-The signed Evaluation should then be emailed to the fieldwork faculty adviser.
+- After completing the fieldwork experience and submitting the deliverables to the site supervisor as planned, students ask their site supervisor to complete the FSNH MPH Fieldwork Evaluation and schedule a time to discuss the experience/evaluation.
+The student then emails the signed evaluation to the fieldwork adviser.

 - A log of activities with dates, hours spent, and objectives completed.